-The Mamas&Papas Armadillo is a modern looking lightweight stroller that is designed for busy parents who like to run errands, going to the park, or a shopping mall.
+The Mamas&Papas Armadillo is a modern-looking lightweight stroller that is designed for busy parents who like to run errands or go to the park, or a shopping mall.

 I absolutely love the deep one-hand recline that provides plenty of room for a child to stretch.
 The EVA tires and all-wheel suspension will create a smooth ride in case you hit a bump.
 Parents who travel a lot will love the easy one-hand fold and small footprint.
 It’s even smaller than City Mini and Britax B-Agile.

 That’s right, this is a serious competition for the favorites like City Mini and B-Agile.
 It can accommodate a child from birth and up to 50 lbs.
-You CAN also use it with car seat turning it into a travel system.
+You CAN also use it with a car seat turning it into a travel system.

 For parents who want to buy ONLY one stroller, the Armadillo could be the one.
 It has a sleek design and is full of luxury features.
 There are also four other models in the Aramadillo family: Armadillo XT, Armadillo City, Armadillo Flip, and Armadillo Flip XT.

 That shows you that they were not trying to create just another OK stroller, but wanted to create an AMAZING product.
-Of course there are a few things I would to improve like non-adjustable handle bar and no ‘follow the sun’ canopy.
+Of course, there are a few things I would to improve like a non-adjustable handlebar and no ‘follow the sun’ canopy.
 I also would like for the cup holder and bumper bar to be included.

-The Armadillo was on the back order for the first few months after release date, but now it retails for about $289.
+The Armadillo was on the backorder for the first few months after release date, but now it retails for about $289.
 It comes in 5 beautiful colors with a cool black frame.
 BTW, I noticed that a black frame is a new trend that many companies are doing.
 I like that new look.
-The rain cover is also included, but there is no cup holder or a bumper bar.
+The rain cover is also included, but there is no cup holder or bumper bar.

 There is a small toy loop on the inside of the canopy, that you can use to hang small toys for your baby.
 Mamas & Papas are really thinking about small details.
 I truly think that Armadillo has one of the best canopies on the market.

 What I really like about this seat is that the back of the seat is made out of hard plastic that will always maintain its shape and provide your child with max support.
 The seat has an infinite one-hand recline operated by a strap system.

--Large basket.
-The basket is not only large, but is accessible from all four sides.
+The basket is not only large but is accessible from all four sides.
 The sides are made out of stretchable mesh making it easy to get in.
-If the foot rest is up, you can get into it from the front.
+If the footrest is up, you can get into it from the front.

--Wheels.
 It rolls on four EVA tires with 6″ wheels in the front and 7.5″ wheels in the back.
-The front wheels are swivel, but can be locked straight for rougher terrain.
+The front wheels are swivel but can be locked straight for rougher terrain.
 The small wheels are designed for flat surfaces and are great for running errands around the town or going to the mall.

--One-hand fold.
 The fold is super easy.
 It’s two steps, but you can do them with one hand.
-First, push the handle bar forward.
+First, push the handlebar forward.
 Next, pull on the strap located in the back of the seat and the stroller will fold.
 Done!
-It has a VERY compact fold with dimensions of 21.6″W x 28.3″L x 11.8″H. For comparison City Mini is 24″W x 31″L x 10″H.
+It has a VERY compact fold with dimensions of 21.6″W x 28.3″L x 11.8″H. For comparison, City Mini is 24″W x 31″L x 10″H.

 - Cybex Aton/Aton2/Aton Q